kriskuiper/zed-settings/README.md

-# Settings for VSCode / Cursor
+# Settings for Zed
-I want to be able to sync settings between Cursor (for work) and VSCode (private projects).
+I want to be able to sync settings between multiple installs of Zed.
+So I created a repository to add the `settings.json` file here.